grafana/pyroscope/docs/storage-design.md

 ![storage-design-0](https://user-images.githubusercontent.com/23323466/110520399-446e7600-80c3-11eb-84e9-ecac7c0dbf23.gif)

 In this basic example we save ~80% of space going from 39 bytes to 8 bytes.
-Typically symbol names are much longer and as the number of symols grows, storage requirements grow logarithmically rather than linearly.
+Typically, symbol names are much longer and as the number of symols grows, storage requirements grow logarithmically rather than linearly.

 ## Step 1 + 2: Combining the trees with the tries